How Can We Give Thanks in All Circumstances?

 Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.
 (1 Thessalonians 5:18)

-In last week’s post, I described grumbling as the accent of hell and gratitude as the accent of heaven.
-But as many of us prepare to celebrate Thanksgiving next week, let’s take a longer look at gratitude.
+In a separate article, I described grumbling as the accent of hell and gratitude as the accent of heaven.
+But as many of us prepare to celebrate Thanksgiving, let’s take a longer look at gratitude.

 More specifically, how is it possible to obey 1 Thessalonians 5:18 and “give thanks in all circumstances,” especially if our circumstances are horrible?
 What fuels thanksgiving when life seems to be one discouragement, disappointment, disease, disaster, and death after another?